VowpalWabbit/vowpalwabbit.github.io/_supervised/extreme_classification.md

 title: Extreme classification
 order: 2
 module_id: extreme_classification
-description: Extreme multi-class learning (or multi-label learning) addresses a classifier that can tag each data point with the most relevant label or a subset of labels from a vast label set.
-It has applications in document tagging and ranking and recommendation systems.
+description: In the extreme multi-class (or multi-label) learning setting, there is a vast number of classes to choose.
+Classification algorithms that run in logarithmic time have applications in document tagging, ranking, and recommendation systems.

 ---